KenzoM/P6/README.md

 Version 1.0.0 6/12/2015

 ##General Usage
-- The puprose of this project is to understand users the usage of Jasmine.js for testing functions in the web applications.
+- The purpose of this project is to understand users the usage of Jasmine.js for testing functions in the web applications.

-- Using Jasmine's library, as well as pre-written HTML/JS code that utilizes Google Feed API, users were instruscted to write some tests function to make sure the web application is working correctly.
+- Using Jasmine's library, as well as pre-written HTML/JS code that utilizes Google Feed API, users were instructed to write some tests function to make sure the web application is working correctly.

 -These tests include: